 - Licensing: Oracle Java is licensed under the Oracle Binary Code License Agreement, whereas OpenJDK is licensed under the GNU General Public License (GPL) with a linking exception.

 - Updates: Oracle Java tends to have more frequent updates and longer support than OpenJDK.
-However, Oracle Java requires a commercial license for long-term support.
+However, long-term support requires a commercial license.

 - Performance: Both Oracle Java and OpenJDK have similar performance characteristics.
 However, Oracle Java may include some additional enhancements.